bitcoin-sv/bitcoinj-sv/docs/designdocs/MavenBuildProcess.md

 which take too much time should be moved to the integration test set.

 Integration tests are divided into a number of groups.
-Tests in the base group must have no external dependencies except disk, io, memory, network.
+Tests in the base group must have no external dependencies except disk, io, memory, net.
 Tests which have other external dependencies (e.g. Postgres, MySQL) must be grouped according to the dependency.
 By default, only the tests from the base group are performed.
 The tests from all groups must be performed by Travis.